The Transition from NEM-2 to NEM-3 in California is on the Horizon – What you Need to Know about Grandfathering Protections

 - Similar to the NEM-1 to NEM-2 transition, it is anticipated that the interconnection application submittal date will be used to secure eligibility on NEM-2.

-- Customers that secure NEM-2 status will be grandfathered and protected from NEM-3 for a period of at least 20 years.
+- Customers that secure NEM-2 status will be grandfathered and protected from NEM-3 for a period of at least 20 years (based on final decision 16-01-044 issued as part of the NEM-2 proceeding).

 - It is currently unclear whether utilities will accept preliminary applications, submitted after the system has been contracted but prior to installation, for residential customers.
 Often with residential customers, the interconnection application is submitted after installation.
 Because of this uncertainty, it is advised that residential customers get in a contractor’s queue as soon as possible.